 7 Tools to Level Up Your Content Promotion Game

-We live in the information age, so naturally there is too much content to read out there!
+We live in the information age, so naturally, there is too much content to read out there!

 Content is the cornerstone of inbound marketing and we all know how difficult it is to write something worthwhile!
 So most of our time goes into writing and we don’t leave enough time for its promotion — getting it out to the right audience and building traction.
 I forgot to mention all of this needs to be done quickly once published.
 You need to get the timing right, just like baking a cake.

-I have an example below from our own blog that shows what impact it may have had, to be honest we must give credit to the content quality since it may have been different but promotion was done for one and not for the other.
+I have an example below from our own blog that shows what impact it may have had, to be honest, we must give credit to the content quality since it may have been different but promotion was done for one and not for the other.

 Here’s the comparison:

-It’s shown to be an important process which has boosted the traction of a lot of our own posts.
+It’s shown to be an important process that has boosted the traction of a lot of our own posts.
 I think of it as a nitrous boost for your blog’s journey around the web.

 Don’t worry in case you haven’t been able to achieve the same results with your content promotion.
 Some angels out there have been looking out for us and have spent time and effort to build great solutions for us, I’ve discussed some of those solutions here to help you level up your content promotion game.

-This baby is still in beta stage, its goal is simple; you want to contact your influencers but:
+This baby is still in the beta stage, its goal is simple; you want to contact your influencers but: